 The project has been designed by Dr Wiebke Thormählen, the RCM’s Area Leader in History, and Professor Jeanice Brooks and Dr Katrina Faulds from the University of Southampton, and it explores how listening to and performing music affected the construction of home and family life in Georgian Britain.
 Taking specific country houses and music collections as the basis for a series of case studies, it will also explore new and innovative ways of integrating our understanding into the ways we interpret heritage today.

-'Music Home and Heritage' asks how listening to and performing music figured in understandings of home, family and domestic space in Georgian Britain.
+'Music Home and Heritage' forms part of the longer-term "Sound Heritage" project and asks how listening to and performing music figured in understandings of home, family and domestic space in Georgian Britain.
 It seeks both to expand knowledge of the sounding history of Georgian domestic interiors and to explore how to integrate this understanding more fully into heritage interpretations of historic houses today.
 It considers the meanings that performers and listeners attributed to music in domestic settings, and explores how emotional or spiritual aspects of musical practice figured in the transformation of houses into homes.
 It will track the increasing delineation of domesticity from public life, and investigate how this intersects with historical narratives on the professionalisation of music, on class structures and on the formulation of family and gender roles.
 We will probe how music traversed geographical and social space, particularly through dance music, oratorio and opera, which linked familial leisure with forms of public entertainment.

 This enhanced understanding of domestic musical practice will be integrated into an exploration of new models for making domestic music visible and audible for heritage visitors today.
 Music was an important daily activity for many past residents of historic houses, and evoking this activity can help to people the properties in visitors' imaginations, while at the same time providing a powerful antidote to the static sense that historical settings convey for some audiences.
 Better knowledge of the role of music in domestic architecture, decoration and social life, and of musical links to artefacts and objects, can provide powerful new interpretive tools and highlight connections between tangible and intangible heritage.
 Through a series of practice-led interpretation experiments, this project will result in case studies for effective interpretation of music in historic houses, and it will contribute to further collaborative research on best practice in the field through partnership with heritage sector professionals.